-Type SA, 2 output: Only the red and green outputs for each signal head are used to drive three-terminal bi-colour LEDs.
+- 1) Type SA-2 mode: Only the red and green outputs for each signal head are used to drive three-terminal 2-colour LEDs.
 Yellow aspects are displayed by activating the red and green outputs at the same time.
 The shade of yellow may be adjusted by adding resistance to either the green or the red LED.
-Aspect changes between yellow and green have a brief red flicker to simulate the prototype mechanism that has the red lens between yellow and green.

-Type SA, 3 output: Three outputs are used per signal head to drive four-terminal tricolour LEDs.
-Aspect changes between yellow and green have a brief red flicker to simulate the prototype mechanism that has the red lens between yellow and green.
+Aspect changes between yellow and green have a brief red flicker to simulate the prototype mechanism that has the red lens between yellow and green. - 2) Type SA-3 mode: Three outputs are used per signal head to drive four-terminal 3colour LEDs.
+Aspect changes between yellow and green have a brief red flicker to simulate the prototype mechanism that has the red lens between yellow and green. - 3) Type D mode: Designed for use with three-colour signals This mode is used when signal heads have physically separate indicators.
+Three outputs are used per signal head to drive three separate LEDs (red, yellow, and green).
+Aspect changes have a brief (30 ms) dark moment.

-The names "D" and "SA" come from GRS (General Railway Signal company) model designations.
-Type D may be referred to as "colour light" and Type SA may be referred to as "searchlight" signals.
-The SGA is initially configured for Type SA 2-output mode.
+The names "SA" and "D" come from GRS (General Railway Signal company) model designations.
+Type SA are also referred to as "searchlight" signals and Type D are also referred to as "colour light".
+The SGA may be configured for any mode, the software version number ends with the mode number of its default.
 See the section Configuring Output Mode for the procedure to change between output modes.

 The SGA is designed to work with LEDs wired with either a common anode (+) or common cathode (-).
 Jumper JP1 is used to select the polarity used, see Figure 1.
-Place the jumper at the end of JP1 labelled CA for common anode, or place the jumper at the end of JP1 labelled \overline{CC} for common cathode.
+Place the jumper at the end of JP1 labelled CA for common anode, or place the jumper at the end of JP1 labelled $\overline{CC}$ for common cathode.